LSG2

 LSG2 is the second and final studio album by R&B group LSG.
 It was released on July 28, 2003, by Elektra Records.

 Critical reception

 David Jeffries from AllMusic found that "the sexier than expected LSG2 presents the singers as swashbuckling lords of the bedroom and shows little interest in crossing over to the pop world's more chaste framework.
 It's a good thing they allow themselves the freedom, since the album's highlights are the more racy numbers."
 Jeffries highlights the track, "Yesterday", with its "over the top emotion and meandering way bring[ing] reminders of Prince at his most lonely and lustful and giv[ing] the album some needed substance.
 Elsewhere the songwriting lags, but the slick production and LSG's passionate vocals make this seduction hard to resist."
+Dan Aquilante of the New York Post praised LSG2 for the complementary vocals of Johnny Gill, Keith Sweat and Gerald Levert, highlighting its sultry soul and polished R&B production.